By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 In turn, the androgen receptor activity within these cells increases.

-You should consider taking one to two grams of L-Carnitine L-Tartrate a day to increase androgen receptors within your body.
+You should consider taking one to two grams of L-Carnitine L-Tartrate daily to increase androgen receptors within your body.

 If you don’t eat meat, you should talk to your doctor about getting the right amount of carnitine for your body.
-Some experts consider this one of the most useful compounds that non-meat eaters are missing out on.
+Some experts consider this one of the most valuable compounds that non-meat eaters miss out on.

 5. Sleep More